LJL1830/HPC_guide/README.md

 N_STEPS = 40
 ```

+The provided program is configured and tested for YEAR = 2020.
 Change `YEAR` when another year is required.
 Change `N_STEPS` only when a different forecast length is required.

 The program uses the current user's `$SCRATCH` directory for completed output and `$SLURM_TMPDIR` for temporary files.
 You do not need to copy another user's storage path.